Digitaldecimator/family_service_hexarch_graphql/README.md

 # Family Service

+This repository contains an open-source starter project for a GraphQL service with enterprise features.
-A comprehensive service for managing family data using GraphQL in a hexagonal architecture with support for both MongoDB and PostgreSQL databases.
+It manages family data using GraphQL in a hexagonal architecture with support for both MongoDB and PostgreSQL databases.

 ## Overview